Fundamental Theory of Torsion Gravity: Introduction

-When back at the ending of the XIX century Ricci-Curbastro and Levi-Civita developed absolute differential calculus, or tensor calculus, they did it by assuming zero torsion to simplify computations, and the geometry they eventually obtained was entirely based on the existence of a Riemann metric, and so it was called Riemann geometry; nothing of this geometry is spoiled by allowing torsion to take its place in it, the only difference being that now the metric would be accompanied by the torsion, and the final setting is Riemann-Cartan geometry.
+When back at the ending of the XIX century Ricci-Curbastro and Levi-Civita developed absolute differential calculus, or tensor calculus, they did it by assuming zero torsion to simplify computations, and the geometry they eventually obtained was entirely based on the existence of a Riemann metric: this is what we call Riemann geometry.
+Nothing in this geometry is spoiled by letting torsion take its place in it, the only difference being that now the metric would be accompanied by torsion as the fundamental objects of the geometry: the final setting is what is therefore called Riemann-Cartan geometry.

-In the RC geometry, then, there are two fundamental objects, that is metric and torsion, or equivalently, metric and connection: the metric is employed to measure distances and angles while the connection is used to compute covariant derivatives.
-Again, there seems to be no relation between the metric and the local properties and therefore metric and connection should be independent, a requirement that is implemented by asking that the covariant derivative of the metric vanishes, and when this happens we talk about metric-compatible connection.